Eva Braak

-Eva Braak (1939-2000) was a German anatomist, mostly known for the Braak and Braak Alzheimer disease stages.
+Eva Braak (1939–2000) was a German anatomist, mostly known for the Braak and Braak Alzheimer disease stages.
 She was professor at the Institute of Clinical Neuroanatomy, Johann Wolfgang Goethe-University, Frankfurt am Main.

+Education

+Eva Foh was born on 26 November 1939 in Schönwald (Sudetenland).

+She received a PhD in biology in 1967 from the Georg August University of Göttingen, followed by postdoctoral training at the Institute of Brain Research in Neustadt where she studied with Cécile Vogt-Mugnier and Oskar Vogt (1967–1971).